gracelang/language/standardPrelude/standard.md

     values -> Enumerable⟦T⟧
     // an enumeration of my values: the elements in the case of sequence or list,
     // the values in the case of a dictionary.

-    asDictionary -> Dictionary⟦Number, T⟧
-    // returns a dictionary containing my indices as keys and my elements as values, so that
-    // my self.at(i) is self.asDictionary.at(i).

     keysAndValuesDo (action:Function2⟦Number, T, Object⟧) -> Done
     // applies action, in sequence, to each of my keys and the corresponding element.